DFE-Digital/get-into-teaching-app/docs/content.md

 _article.html/erb
 _header.html.erb

-Also copy and paste a previous ‘.md’ file and rename it with the title (e.g abigails-career-progression-story.md)
+Also copy and paste a previous ‘.md’ file and rename it with the title (e.g abigails-career-progression-story.md).
+This should live inside the subcategory folder, but not within the same folder as the artcile and header file.

 #### File changes: